As an Amazon Associate we earn from qualifying purchases.

 Using real artichokes is the main challenge with a spinach and artichoke dip.
 When you roast your own artichokes, you get to control what flavor and texture you are adding to your dip.

-Luckily, we have a recipe for roast artichokes to get you started.
+Luckily, I have a recipe for roast artichokes to get you started.

 Developing Flavors in Spinach Artichoke Dip